donghun712/donghun712.github.io/content/en/project/db_learn/index.md

 ---
-title: DB 학습
+title: Studying Databases
-summary: 데이터베이스 학습 및 sqld 준비
+summary: Studying databases and preparing for the SQLD certification
 tags:
   - DB
 date: 2015-08-04